enriquemondragon/Brain_MRI_Viewer/README.md

 --------
 ## Usage
-BY default when loading an MRI, you will be able to visualize all three views at the same time
+By default when loading an MRI, you will be able to visualize all three views at the same time

 ```
     python3 brain_mri_viewer.py --input [NifTi_file]